rj-may/math4610/software_manual/doubleMachEps.md

 **Implementation/Code:** The following is the code for doublePrecision().

-# This is to test the double precision part of the project
+#This is to test the double precision part of the project

-import numpy as np
+    c import numpy as np

     c def doublePrecision():
     c     print("Iteration, machine epsilon")